ashishh40/retailProject/README.md

 - Added the functionality that a blocked user cant add to cart
 - Added the get endpoint which fetches the data for the cart table for a particular user
 - Added the delete endpoint for cart
+- Added the checkout endpoint just the functionality for fetching the data and just ouputing the total amount in cart
+- will have to finish the checkout endpoint